-- 8.1) All adult ESFA co-funded rate full time courses, will be charged a fee of up to £1,500. - 8.2) Part time adult courses which are delivered with ESFA funding will have a basic fee attached, which is set by the College in accordance with market factors, to stimulate recruitment or to ensure that group sizes are large enough to make running courses viable. - 8.3) For Advanced Learner Loans the College sets the fees at the maximum loan fee for each course as specified in the Learning Aims system.
-In some cases the fee charged is slightly more and requires the student to top-up at the point of enrolment.
+All adult ESFA co-funded rate full time courses, will be charged a fee of up to £1,500.

+Part time adult courses which are delivered with ESFA funding will have a basic fee attached, which is set by the College in accordance with market factors, to stimulate recruitment or to ensure that group sizes are large enough to make running courses viable.

+For Advanced Learner Loans the College sets the fees at the maximum loan fee for each course as specified in the Learning Aims system.
+In some cases the fee charged is slightly more and requires the learner to top-up at the point of enrolment.
 This information is clearly stated in the prospectus, course information and Learning and Funding Information Letter.

-- 8.4) For Full Cost courses the College will set the fees taking the following elements into consideration: - 8.4.1) Maintenance of fees based on marginal costs and standard group sizes. - 8.4.2) Maintenance of minimum group sizes to achieve an appropriate contribution per group. - 8.4.3) Rationalisation of the delivery of courses to ensure that the offer remains robust. - 8.4.4) Market rates. - 8.5) Community Learning & Pound Plus Policy. - 8.5.1) In line with the latest funding guidance the table below illustrates the fees chargeable for community provision:
+For Full Cost courses the College will set the fees taking the following elements into consideration:

+Maintenance of fees based on marginal costs and standard group sizes.

+Maintenance of minimum group sizes to achieve an appropriate contribution per group.

+Rationalisation of the delivery of courses to ensure that the offer remains robust.

+Market rates.

+Community Learning & Pound Plus Policy.

+In line with the latest funding guidance the table on the next page illustrates the fees chargeable for community provision:

+Course Unemployed Low Waged All other Courses

+learners delivered at

+Employer's

+request

-Course Unemployed Low Waged All other students Courses delivered at Employer's request First community course No charge No charge No charge £2.50 per GLH Subsequent community courses No charge No charge No charge £2.50 per GLH
+First community No charge No charge No charge £2.50 per GLH

+course

+Subsequent No charge No charge No charge £2.50 per GLH

+community

+courses

-- 8.5.2) All students would be required to pay for materials as required. - 8.5.3) Students enrolling on community learning courses are subject to the same eligibility criteria as stated above.
+All learners would be required to pay for materials as required.

+Learners enrolling on community learning courses are subject to the same eligibility criteria as stated above.